 Risk Assessments and School Trips

 It is the responsibility of the whole school to ensure that school is a bully free zone.
 We are proactive in promoting a caring and positive ethos between all members of the school community.
 We have an anti-bullying policy with very clear procedures in place in the event of an incident involving bullying.
-We follow the SEAL (Social, Emotional Aspects of Learning) scheme of work and every half term there is a new topic that the whole school focus on through circle time, discussion groups and school assemblies.
-Every year we focus on anti-bullying week through SEAL and involve the children in anti-bullying questionnaires and competitions.
+We follow the Jigsaw scheme of work and through teh 'Celebrating Difference' units children learn about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help.
+Every year we focus on anti-bullying week and involve the children in anti-bullying questionnaires and competitions.
 Children also can come to school dressed in a blue top on the chosen day to support anti-bullying week.

 Our learning mentors sometimes works with individual children and small groups to help resolve friendship issues and also runs anger management groups for children who need support in this area.

 E-Safety is taught as an integral part of the Computing Curriculum throughout a child's time at Gayhurst as part of Digital Literacy programme of study.
-To maintain safe internet use in school we have clear rules for responsible use, which are covered with the children and are displayed in classrooms and the E-Learning Zone.
+To maintain safe internet use in school we have clear rules for responsible use, which are covered with the children and are displayed in classrooms.